zikula/core/docs/Setup/Upgrade.md

     - **Add** `ZIKULA_INSTALLED='a.b.c'` to the end of the file.
 Change `a.b.c` to the exact version of your existing install (e.g. `2.0.11`).
 ### Continue

-- Copy your custom theme to your new installation.
-The folders of your theme should be in the exact same place as your backup.
+- Copy your _compatible_ custom theme to your new installation.
+Themes are now placed in `src/extensions`.
-- Return compatible extensions to the `/src/extensions` directory.
+- Return _compatible_ extensions to the `src/extensions` directory.
   - **DO NOT copy the old Profile and Legal module** as new versions of these are provided, and their location may differ.
 - Copy your backup contents of `/userdata` into `/public/uploads`
 - Then **start the upgrade (do one or the other, CLI is recommended)**